CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (7) The hydraulic system shall be checked for leaks, damaged pipes and worn or deteriorated hoses.

-(8) A record of each inspection, test and maintenance shall be made immediately upon completion of the inspection/test and shall indicate those components subjected to special examination, such as x-ray, liquid penetrant, magnetic particle or ultrasonic testing and the dates the examinations were performed.
-The record shall also include breakdowns or repairs and violations of this chapter with action taken to rectify the violation.
-The record shall be kept and made available to the Department and qualified inspector for at least 1 year.
-Additional retention periods for this documentation may be advisable.
+(8) A record of each inspection, test and maintenance shall be made immediately upon completion of the inspection/test and indicate those components subjected to special examination, such as X-ray, liquid penetrant, magnetic particle or ultrasonic testing and the dates the examinations were performed.
+The record must also include breakdowns or repairs and violations of this chapter with action taken to rectify the violation.
+The record shall be kept and made available to the Department and qualified inspector for at least 3 years.

 § 139.78.
 Rebuilt and modified rides.